-Submission of a Land-to-Sea Full Proposal indicates that the whole proponent team agrees to have the information provided in the IODP3 Proposal Cover Sheet and Proposed Sites webforms made available to the scientific ocean drilling research community via the IODP3 website shortly after the deadline passes.
+Submission of a Land-to-Sea Full Proposal indicates that the whole proponent team agrees to have the abstract provided in the IODP3 Proposal Cover Sheet made available to the scientific ocean drilling research community via the IODP3 website shortly after the deadline passes.

-The IODP3 Proponent Cover Sheet does not include information on the names of members of the proponent team or any other personal information.
-Members of the research community who wish to discuss with proponents any of the active proposals listed on the IODP3 website therefore need to email the IODP3 Science Office on proposals@iodp3.org, who will contact the Lead Proponent to seek permission to pass on their contact details to the enquirer.
+No information on the names of members of the L2S proponent team or any other personal information will appear on the IODP3 website.
+Members of the research community who wish to discuss with proponents any of the active L2S proposals listed on the IODP3 website therefore need to email the IODP3 Science Office on proposals@iodp3.org, who will contact the Lead Proponent to seek permission to pass on their contact details to the enquirer.